ldv1/kstar-NN/README.md

 In this respect, k*-NN is data-adaptive.

 k*-NN was shown to beat the standard k-NN and the Nadarays-Watson estimator on a collection of datasets.
+But it is not widespreadly used.
+Why?
+I believe the issue is that its performance degrades drastically in presence of irrelevant covariates.
+So, a preprocessing step is needed to select relevant features.
+In this respect, Random Forest works very well out-of-the-box and is robust to inclusion of irrelevant features.

 ## Dependencies
 You will need python 3 with